visit-dav/visit/src/doc/dev_manual/test_suite.rst

 ..
 .. [[Category: Developer documentation]]
 ..
 ..
 The ultimate aim of compiler warning testing is to improve the quality of the code by averting ''would-be'' problems.
-However, in the presence of an already robust, run-time test suite, compiler warnings more often than not alert us to ''potential'' problems and not necessarily any real bugs that manifest for users.
+However, in the presence of an already robust, runtime test suite, compiler warnings more often than not alert us to ''potential'' problems and not necessarily any real bugs that manifest for users.
 ..
 ..
 Totally eliminating compiler warnings is a good goal.
 But, it is important to keep in mind that that goal is really only ''indirectly'' related to improving code quality.
 It's also important to keep in mind that all warnings are not equal nor are all compilers equal to the task of detecting and reporting them.
 For example, an ''unused variable'' warning in a code block may be a potential code maintenance nuisance but will not in any way manifest as a bug for a user.
 ..